Does Your Philosophy of Education Statement Reflect Who You Are?

 - The job market is extremely competitive, and candidates need something to set themselves apart from the competition.

-- Writing your statement provides an opportunity for personal growth and satisfaction, and can revitalize your dedication to the profession.
+- Writing a teaching philosophy statement provides an opportunity for personal growth and satisfaction, and can revitalize your dedication to the profession.

-- More teacher awards are being given out, and they often require a Philosophy of Education statement.
+- More teacher awards are being given out, and they often require a philosophy of teaching statement.

-A Philosophy of Education statement is generally one to one and a half pages, double-spaced, and illustrates an educator's beliefs about education, learning, and working with students.
+A teaching philosophy statement is generally one to one and a half pages, double-spaced, and illustrates an educator's beliefs about education, learning, and working with students.
 The statement covers numerous different issues, and therefore must be very concise, because you don't want to ramble on for more than two pages.
 The writing of the statement can vary, but most use a straightforward, narrative essay approach.
 More creative educators may use a poem format.
 Others may pose questions and then their responses.

 The statement may articulate the teacher's personal feelings about a variety of issues, such as: